-Just 90 miles northeast and a short train ride from Paris, you’ll find Reims, France.
+You’ll find Reims, France, just 90 miles northeast and a short train ride from Paris.
 Nicknamed the Coronation City, Reims has played a vital role throughout French history for over 2000 years.

 With its location at the northern edge of the Champagne wine region, Reims is the place to go for the finest French Champagnes.
 The most famous and world-renowned Champagne houses call Reims home.
 Many still use the same chalk caverns initially discovered by the Romans 2000 years ago.

 Yet, this historic city is surprisingly easy to get around.
-Practically all the best places to visit in Reims are a short walk from the city center.
+The best places to visit in Reims are a short walk from the city center.

 Enjoy the diverse mix of Art Deco and Neo-classical French architecture as you stroll along the cobblestone streets.
 Not up for the walk?
 The city also boasts an excellent public transportation system of buses and trams.

-And did you know that Reims played an important role in the French monarchy?
+And did you know that Reims played an essential role in the French monarchy?
 Practically every French king was crowned in Reims, from Clovis I in 496 to Charles X in 1825.

 This is Reims, the Coronation City, and it’s a must-see stop on any visit to Northern France.
-If a visit to Reims is in your future, you’ll definitely want to know the absolute best places to go, things to do, and sights to see.
+If you visit Reims in the future, you’ll want to know the absolute best places to go, things to do, and sights to see.
 And today, that’s what we’re going to show you.

 We’ve got the best things to do in Reims and the Champagne region that will enhance any vacation and make your next visit to France a trip you’ll never forget.
-Now without further ado, these are the best things to do in Reims, France.
+Now, these are the best things to do in Reims, France.

 This walking tour of Reims will take you from the Cathedral of Notre Dame to the covered market, through the narrow streets of this stunning UNESCO World Heritage city.
 Visit landmarks such as Hotel Boulingrin and learn about the history, culture and architecture of Reims from your private guide.